 With a Job Change, Don’t Fall for the Counter Offer

-I recently found a fantastic new position for someone (I’ll call him Bob).
-The new role had everything Bob wanted – more money, more responsibilities, and an accelerated career path.
-Bob couldn’t be happier.
-But when he tried to give notice, Bob was shocked his boss offered him more money, a promotion and new responsibilities.
-Bob was overwhelmed and decided to stay.
+I recently found a fantastic new position for someone (I’ll call him Mike).
+The new role had everything Mike wanted – more money, more responsibilities and an accelerated career path.
+Mike couldn’t be happier, but when he tried to give notice, Mike was shocked his boss offered him more money, a promotion and new responsibilities.
+Mike was overwhelmed and decided to stay.

-Fast-forward six months: Bob was still waiting on some of the promises, things at work had actually gotten worse, and the extra money lost its allure.
+Fast-forward six months: Mike was still waiting on some of the promises, things at work had actually gotten worse and the extra money lost its allure.
 He wondered if that great job he interviewed for was still open; but unfortunately, it wasn’t.
-It was a tough lesson, but Bob learned that if a counteroffer sounds too good to be true, it probably is.
-Here’s what Bob can teach us about counteroffers:
+It was a tough lesson, but Mike learned that if a counteroffer sounds too good to be true, it probably is.
+Here’s what Mike can teach us about counteroffers:

 A Panic Move

 You may feel overwhelmed and elated after a counteroffer, thinking, “They like me…they REALLY like me!”
 Yet, what you may have gained will likely come with a cost.
 Put yourself in your manager’s shoes.
 If you leave, there is a hole in her team, a loss of productivity and her butt (not yours) on the line.
 Keeping you is easier and less time-intensive than recruiting, interviewing and hiring your replacement.